Rufus Blaq: Career

-In 2003, Blaq worked with Grammy Award winning engineer, Chris "Tek" O'Ryan, on the You Got Served soundtrack.
+In 2003, Blaq worked with engineer Chris "Tek" O'Ryan, on the You Got Served soundtrack.
 Blaq released a mixtape “Electric Pretty”, which was mixed and mastered by Tek's label, Tezenmusic.
 His follow-up mixtape “Blaq The Ripper” was released in 2015, featuring producers Easy Mo Bee, Andreao “Fanatik” Heard, Michael Angelo, Chad Elliott, Al West, as well as many featured artists including, Mc Lyte, Talib Kweli, Omarion, Young Rome.
 This mixtape was also mixed and mastered by Chris "Tek" O'Ryan on his label Tezenmusic.

 Additionally, Blaq co-wrote and did vocals on the record "Ten Wife Commandments" on Faith Evans' album featuring the Notorious B.I.G. called “The King and I".
 Faith Evans was also a featured artist on Blaq's single "Show Me."

-Blaq has production, writing and artist credits on Angela Bassett's Lifetime Channel's bio-pic Whitney, and the motion picture and soundtrack of Total Frat Movie, which he worked on with Myke Groov.
+Blaq has production, writing and artist credits on Angela Bassett's Lifetime Channel bio-pic Whitney, and the motion picture and soundtrack of Total Frat Movie, which he worked on with Myke Groov.
 Blaq and Groov are co-owners of the production company called Project MojoBotz.
 In 2020, they released the track 'Medication'.

 Blaq's music has also been featured on World of Dance U-Jam, the first format under the World of Dance Fitness umbrella, merging choreography of World of Dance and dance fitness.
 Blaq's music has been in rotation with DJ Makaio during World of Dance UnityFest 2020.

 The soundtrack to the motion picture "A Familiar Lie" featuring producer/actor Omar Gooding features Rufus' song “God's Grace”.

 Rufus' next project is Salt-n-Pepa and new single “Flame On” Feat Mad Lion & KRS 1.

 Rufus also gives back to his hometown of Youngstown, OH, by providing guidance in entertainment and music to its citizens, co-hosting a variety show and mentoring aspiring hip-hop stars, like YO5.